Department website: http://philosophy.jhu.edu/

 This course is to develop essential teaching skills.

 This course provides skills training for a successful career in philosophy, through engagement with contemporary work across a wide range of areas of philosophy.
 As a class, we will choose accessible articles of general interest recently published in top journals.
 Each student will be responsible for presenting one of these articles to the class and leading discussion, with guidance from the instructors.
 All students will be required to carefully and closely read each paper for each class, and come prepared to discuss it in depth.
 The aim of this part of the course is to learn how to read and analyze articles, present work, and engage in constructive philosophical discussion.
 After presenting the paper, each presenter will be required to write a short reply.
 As a class, we will then engage in a mock review process, crafting anonymous referee reports, revising replies in the light of these, and writing letters to the editor explaining the revisions.
 The aim of this part of the course is to gain knowledge and skills relevant to writing philosophy and successful publication.
-The course is open to 1st and 2nd year Philosophy PhD students only.
+This course is STRICTLY limited to 1st and 2nd year Philosophy PhD Students ONLY.
 It will meet every other week in both the fall and the spring semesters; each semester is worth 2 credits and students are required to enroll in both.
 Grading will be based predominantly on participation and effort

 Distribution Area: Humanities